Games & Quizzes

 /ˈrēˌsərCH/

-Work done to find or discover knowledge.
-To study in order to discover new ideas and facts.
+Study done to discover new ideas and facts. investigate systematically.

 /ˈsəmˌTHiNG/